AndreasHeger/CGATReport/doc/Transformations.rst

 histogram
 =========

-The :class:`SphinxReportPlugins.Transformer.Histogram` class computes a histogram of ``numerical array` and inserts it as a table::
+The :class:`CGATReportPlugins.Transformer.Histogram` class computes a histogram of ``numerical array` and inserts it as a table::

    .. report:: Trackers.SingleColumnDataExample